 3. High Volume Of Candidate and Extending Offer Letters

-This is no secret that in a campus recruitment drive thousands of candidates are supposed to be screened.
+This is no secret that in a campus or university recruitment drive thousands of candidates are supposed to be screened.
 The campus recruiters are human too, and screening candidates in a day is tiring and exhausting for them.
 Any organization which is employee-driven would not put them in a spot where thousands of candidates are screened by a few employees of the company.

 However, most organizations still stick to the traditional method of recruiting, this results in the screening of thousands of candidates in a day or 2-3 days.
 This is a big task for the campus recruiters also because they have to make sure that the screening is done perfectly, as well as the organization doesn’t miss out on the best talent.